 How can a nonprofit work with major donors?

 Nonprofit leaders are uniquely positioned to connect God’s resources and His work.
 That often starts with education.
 Donors don’t know what they don’t know.
 Before talking through the details of an asset gift, donors need to better understand the work the organization is doing and where their gift is going.
 A big vision, clearly expressed, serves as a catalyst for transformational generosity.

 - Don’t overthink it.
 You don’t have to be the technical expert.
-Consider The Signatry your partner for complex, noncash gifts.
+Consider The Signatry your partner for complex, noncash contributions.
 We have attorneys and accountants who can help guide the donor through the process.

 Nonprofit and ministry organizations are doing the most important work there is.
 From Bible translation and evangelism to education and health care, the work matters, and it is worthy of all the generosity tools available.